-- To be deeply connected to the place in which we live, learning its boundaries, strengths, weaknesses and rhythms, and living in synchrony and harmony within the ecology of which we are a part.
+To be deeply connected to the place in which we live, learning its boundaries, rhythms, and living in synchronicity.

-- We will create and design structures and gathering places to blend with and complement the natural environment, using natural, bioregional and ecologically sound (renewable, non-toxic, recycled) materials and methods of construction, to the extent possible.
+We will create and design structures and gathering places to blend with and complement the natural environment, using natural, bioregional and ecologically sound (renewable, non-toxic, recycled) materials and methods of construction.

 2) Holistic Health & Spirituality

-- To use and/or dispose of human waste and waste water, to the benefit of the environment and community
+We will use and dispose of human waste and waste water, to the benefit of the environment and community.

-- We will use Permaculture design principles in the planning and building of The Source Ecovillage
+We will use permaculture design principles in the planning and building of The Source.

-- To minimize consumption and generation of waste and while respecting individual needs.
+To minimize consumption and the generating of waste, while respecting individual needs.

 4) Organic Farming & Gardening